Welcoming Your New Aussiedoodle or Cavapoo Puppy During Winter Storms in Texas

 - 4 min read

-Bringing home a new Aussiedoodle puppy or Cavapoo puppy is exciting—but winter storms in Texas can add unexpected challenges.
+Bringing home a new Aussiedoodle puppy or Cavapoo puppy is exciting!
+However, winter storms in Texas can add unexpected challenges.
 Cold temperatures, ice, rain, and unfamiliar weather can temporarily impact potty training, routines, and comfort.
 With a little planning, you can keep your puppy safe, confident, and on track during stormy weather.
+This guide is designed specifically for families welcoming home an Aussiedoodle puppy or Cavapoo puppy during winter conditions.

 Potty Training Your Puppy During a Winter Storm

+Winter weather can cause short-term potty-training delays, especially for young or small puppies.
+Even though our puppies have successfully pottied in the rain, that doesn’t mean they always want to.
 Some Aussiedoodle puppies and Cavapoo puppies strongly prefer dry ground, familiar textures, and warmer conditions when potty training.
 This is completely normal—especially for puppies raised in Texas, where snow and ice are rare and unfamiliar.
-Cold, wet, or icy surfaces can feel uncomfortable or confusing at first, and many puppies simply need time, encouragement, and a predictable setup to feel confident going potty during winter weather.
+Cold, wet, or icy surfaces can feel uncomfortable or confusing at first.
+Many puppies simply need time, encouragement, and a predictable setup to feel confident going potty during winter weather.

 Create a Safe, Ice-Free Winter Potty Area for Your Puppy